 Just make sure to keep sharing the bundles when relevant.
 You could have a dedicated time when you announce a ‘bundle of the week,’ for example.
 And even try building bespoke bundles for specific buyer personas, then running social ads to these people.

 There are loads of ways you can use bundles to your advantage - whether you’re wanting to shift slow moving stock, increase the average order value or improve the usability and personalization of your store.
+If you're looking for real-life examples of product bundles with how-to instructions, check this post out.

 Ready to start bundling on your Shopify store?
 Click here to Install our Infinite Options app and get started right away